 - For undergraduate students, SBS is the home to majors in biology and zoology, and each of those majors includes various options.
 Those options provide opportunities for students interested in health sciences, including pre-medical, pre-dental, pre-veterinary, and pre-physical therapy tracks.

-- For graduate students, SBS offers M.S. and Ph.D. degrees in botany and zoology.
+- For graduate students, SBS offers M.S. and Ph.D. degrees in biology and plant biology.
 We have excellent educational and research facilities.

 - Using the links on this homepage you can discover more about experiences in SBS and the education and research opportunities we offer.
 We hope you will explore our website and please feel welcome to visit us on campus.